Civlac/SRWLED-Wiki/Home.md

 * Additional sliders for controlling effects.
 * 2D, noise squelch and UDP sync settings.

-If you're not already there, please consider joining the [WLED Discord group](https://discord.gg/RNgqKpZ), where we have a dedicated channel to discuss this project and answer any questions you may have.
+Please consider joining the [WLED Discord group](https://discord.gg/RNgqKpZ), where we have a dedicated channel to discuss this project and answer any questions you may have.

 ## Sound Reactive WLED fork Team: